seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

 text of the analytical
 **methodology** — if an analytical rule is not here, it is not in force, and if it is here it is not repeated anywhere else.

+**`2026-09-24-a` carries four owner decisions of 20.09.2026 and adds the one check this file never had.** **(1) `# СТРАТЕГИЯ — МОЙ СПИСОК` stops being a table** (§2, §7 item 87): six Markdown columns of price levels are about a hundred characters wide, an iPhone renders roughly forty, and the owner has been reading his own book sideways since the section existed — it is now the two-line block `ЛУЧШИЕ СДЕЛКИ СЕЙЧАС` already uses, same cells, wrapping instead of scrolling. **(2) `# ПОЗИЦИИ`, the `positions` array and §7 item 29 are RETIRED** (§2, §5, §7, §11, §12): the owner does not declare the coins he has entered, so the limb never had an input, and the consequence — the engine may offer him a coin he already holds — is stated and accepted rather than hidden. **(3) A DATED event found this run on an admissible source and refused for naming no side now prints one clause** (§2): the section showed only what survived, so four runs that re-read every lane in §6a looked exactly like four runs that read nothing, and the owner read the identity as a dead pipeline — measured 20.09, second run, when three dated primary-source events were found inside the window and none of them reached the page. **(4) §7 gains item 86, and it is the LAST thing a run does:** the finished book is read as a book and asked whether this run would put its own money into it, which is §0's standard applied to the PRODUCT rather than to each rule — every one of the 85 items before it establishes that a rule ran, and the failure this engine keeps finding is a book where every rule ran. **What this revision does NOT do is promise predictive catalysts:** an event is detected when it is ANNOUNCED, never before, and a positioning factor enters through `bench/backtest_bench.py` on the three-year archive or it does not enter (§4). §7 gains items 86 and 87.

+**`2026-09-23-a` gives §3B the stop test it already says it does not have.** §3B measured the defect itself on 20.09 — the four list stops sat about 1.1 of their coins' own daily ranges from entry and the six outside-list stops sat at 0.08 to 0.30 of theirs — and shipped a DISPLAY for
+it: the stop now prints the day's range beside it.
+A number printed beside a stop does not stop the stop being taken, and the section's own text says so in the sentence retiring the `RR_MIN` floor — «printing it as one hid that this section had no test of its stop at all». **Measured 20.09, second run, and this is why the rule arrives now rather than later:** the three shorts the section published that morning were all closed on their stops inside four hours, and the three longs it published that afternoon carried stops at 0.44, 0.53 and 0.41 day-sigmas — `touchProb` over twenty-four hours reads 66 %, 60 % and 68 % against 27 %, 32 % and 28 % for their targets.
+Every one of those six rows satisfied every item of §7. **From this revision an outside-list stop carries the SAME floor as a list stop** (§3B): `INV_FLOOR_SD` day-sigmas from the entry, the day-sigma read from the coin's own twenty-four hours through production's own identity `E[range] = σ√(8/π)` (`dayRangeRatio`, `index.html`) inverted onto the only fields this section has. **No constant is introduced and nothing is calibrated:** `INV_FLOOR_SD` and `RR_MIN` are cut from production in the same run as every other number, and the identity's own arithmetic puts the floor at 1.25 of a coin's daily range — which is the 1.1 §3B measured on the list.
+This repairs the clause §0 has carried since 19.09 and no item enforced: **the trade the engine knows least about does not get the loosest standard.**

 **`2026-09-22-a` answers the owner's question of 20.09.2026 — «куда идёт биткойн» — with the only thing this engine can honestly put behind that word, and closes the door the question opens.** The answer is not a forecast and never will be: `E[R] = 0` under any selection on a random walk is a theorem, the `--control` run confirmed it, and §4 already refuses to compute, print or imply a probability that price ENDS a window in any direction (map inv.
 32).
 What the run already holds and has never published is the DISTANCE to the two prices that decide the tier of every row in the book, and the chance of reaching them inside the holding window — `touchProb` on the `btc` row's own volatility, the same function on the same horizon the answer applies to every stop it draws. **From this revision `# BTC` prints both beside each of its two regime boundaries** (§2): a conditional map with a measured reach, which is what a professional uses where a forecast does not exist. **The door: no pattern, candlestick, indicator or sentiment engine enters through this file** (§4) — a directional method enters through `bench/backtest_bench.py` on the three-year archive or it does not enter, on the same terms map §3.12 already gates the own-trend geometry. **And a lane whose host refuses is RE-SOURCED rather than waited on** (§6a): the backoff written for a refusing publisher had no exit, so `sec.gov` held the class-S lane unread for five consecutive runs and `bls.gov` has been 403 for longer — the events the owner most wants found in advance, behind a rule that only ever counted. `2026-09-21-a`'s §3B repair is carried in this file in full, so a single upload replaces whatever revision the tree currently holds. **The history of earlier revisions lives in git and in the day logs, not here.** §7 gains item 84.